breadsh/leetcodetest/README.md

 # leetcodetest
 my leetcode practise

 now just round1 from the easy to hard

-plan to write 3 rounds the second round will seprate different tags
+I plan to write 3 rounds the second round will seprate different tags

 The third round may use different language.